The 2018 Silent Movies Calendar: "Music is Half the Picture"!

 To purchase the calendar, it's easiest if you use this Paypal button.
-It calculates shipping, lets me print out an accurate shipping label, and allows you to use either a Paypal account or a credit card.
+It calculates shipping, lets me print out an accurate shipping label, and allows you to pay either with a Paypal account or with a credit card.

 If you want calendars sent to different addresses, make a separate purchase for each address.

 You can also sent a personal check for $12 plus $4.44 postage to Rodney Sauer, 401 Spruce Street, Louisville CO 80027.

-Postage for one calendar is $4.24.
-For two or more to the same address, $5.05 for Priority Mail shipping.
-Write to me if you want a bulk order of ten or more calendars and I can cut you a deal!
+Postage for one calendar is $4.44.
+For two or more to the same address, $7.20 for Priority Mail bubble-envelope shipping.
+Write to me if you want a bulk order of eight or more calendars and I can cut you a deal.

-For international orders, please use Paypal if you can: it greatly simplifies the shipping on my end, and I'll get the order out faster.
+For international orders, please use Paypal if you can: it greatly simplifies the shipping and customs on my end, and I'll be able to get the order out faster.